Lua Extensions

 Calculator (mint_calculator_translator)

-In Chinese input mode, type = followed by a mathematical expression to calculate the result directly.
+lua/mint_calculator_translator.lua is registered as lua_translator@*mint_calculator_translator.
+It calculates mathematical expressions directly in the candidate list.
+In Chinese input mode, type = followed by an expression to get the result.

 Usage Examples